argoproj/argo-events/api/sensor.md

 </tr>
 <tr>
 <td>
-<code>dataTemplate</code></br> <em> string </em>
+<code>template</code></br> <em> string </em>
 </td>
 <td>
 <p>
-DataTemplate is a go-template for extracting a string from the event’s data.
-If a DataTemplate is provided with a path and type, the template will be evaluated.
+Template is a go-template for extracting a string from the event’s data.
+A Template is evaluated with provided path and value.
 The templating follows the standard go-template syntax as well as sprig’s extra functions.
 See
 <a href="https://pkg.go.dev/text/template">https://pkg.go.dev/text/template</a>
 and
 <a href="https://masterminds.github.io/sprig/">https://masterminds.github.io/sprig/</a>